 Do I have liver spots?

 Dr Hadi Abushaira, a renowned Senior Consultant Dermatologist, says liver spots can appear in many places: ‘They’re most often found on the face, hands and forearms, and are larger and more defined than freckles,’ he says.

 Liver spots are larger and more defined than freckles, and can often be found on hands

 Causes of liver spots

-Many people note that one of the main causes of liver spots is ‘old age’, which is technically true, but really it means many years exposed to UV light from the sun (although of course using a sun bed can have the same effect, meaning they can be just as common in younger people too).
+Many people note that one of the main cause of liver spots is ‘old age’, which is technically true, but really it means many years exposed to UV light from the sun.
+(Using a sun bed can have the same effect, so liver spots can be just as common in younger people too).

-This is because UV light speeds up the production of melanin, creating a tan, which helps protect deeper layers of skin from UV rays.
+This is because UV light speeds up the production of melanin, creating a tan, which helps protect the deeper layers of skin from the sun’s UV rays.
 Liver spots are caused when the melanin gathers in one area, or is produced in particularly high concentrations.

-It’s true that an increase in oestrogen (from pregnancy or the contraceptive pill) could cause the muddy-looking brown marks, but it’s worth noting that hormones only make you more susceptible to this, and the brown marks still only appear after sun exposure.
+An increase in oestrogen (from pregnancy or the contraceptive pill) can make you more susceptible to liver spots, but the brown marks are still mainly caused by sun exposure.

-It’s also thought that genetics can play a part in liver spots, so even if you’ve been careful in the sun you may find them difficult to avoid.
+Genetics can also play a part in the formation of liver spots, so even if you’ve been careful in the sun, you may find them difficult to avoid.

 Liver spots are common in people over 40, but younger people can get them too if their skin is over exposed to the sun.
 They’re harmless, but it’s important to keep an eye on spots that are dark or change in appearance, as this could be a sign of melanoma, a form of skin cancer.
 ‘If you are in doubt about your brown skin lesion, then you should seek dermatological advise’, says Dr Hadi.